Welcome to the Esplanade Association

 The historic Charles River Esplanade is a special park enjoyed by millions of visitors each year.
 Whether you stroll along the river, attend a concert or dance at the Hatch Shell, bring children to Stoneman Playground, play ball at Teddy Ebersol’s Red Sox Fields, sail on the river, work out on the Sherborn Street exercise equipment or enjoy countless other enriching activities, the century old Esplanade is a park that is cherished by all.

-TEA’s work doesn’t stop at park improvement projects.
-Many community partners have joined TEA in providing fun and free programs such as yoga and dancing at the park and bringing children from many neighborhoods to the park to discover the joys of outdoor play along the river.
-Also, TEA works with public officials and numerous park friends groups to advocate for investment in and protection of the Esplanade and other green spaces.
+The Esplanade Association’s work doesn’t stop at park improvement projects.
+Many community partners have joined the Esplanade Association in providing fun and free programs such as yoga and dancing at the park and bringing children from many neighborhoods to the park to discover the joys of outdoor play along the river.
+Also, the Esplanade Association works with public officials and numerous park friends groups to advocate for investment in and protection of the Esplanade and other green spaces.

-We invite you to explore TEA’s website to learn more about us and about the Esplanade.
+We invite you to explore the Esplanade Association’s website to learn more about us and about the Esplanade.
 Thank you for your interest.
 We look forward to seeing you on the Charles River Esplanade!